FleppyGamer/chale-von-engels/README.md

 # Chalés Von Engels

 ## About
-This is a website project for a fictional mountain house condominium that works as a hotel.
+This is a website project for a fictional cottage hotel.

 ## Access the project!
 Link: https://chale-von-engels.vercel.app